RubySafi/Pdf2JpgProject/README.md

 # Pdf2JpgProject
-Encode file from pdf to jpg
+Encode a PDF file to JPG format